Skip to main content

 Key question:

-"What mental states consistently help or hurt my performance?"
+"What mental states consistently help or hurt my trade performance?"

 Examples: